-When you are hired or rehired by the University, you will receive an offer letter containing a benefit enrolment code to complete the online enrolment session for benefits, pension and payroll.
+When you are hired or rehired by the University, you will receive an offer letter containing information about your eligibility for benefits and pension.
 If you did not receive an offer letter, please contact your Faculty Administrator or Faculty Relations.
-The following enrolment codes apply to the UBC FPP:

-FEP001 indicates that pension enrolment is a mandatory benefit on date of hire.
-If your pension enrolment is mandatory, you will be automatically enrolled in the Plan and your contributions will be deducted by payroll on a semi-monthly basis.
-Upon deposit of your first contribution to the Plan, Sun Life Financial will mail you a welcome letter and a checklist detailing the steps to finalize the enrolment process within the next month.
-This will include your account number to register for online access at mysunlife.ca/ubcfpp.
+Regardless of whether your enrolment is mandatory or optional in the FPP, you will need to complete your enrolment through Workday in order to join the Plan.
+Once your enrolment has been submitted in Workday, your contributions will be deducted by payroll on a semi-monthly basis.
+Upon deposit of your first contribution to the Plan, Sun Life will send you an email within the next month detailing the steps to complete your enrolment.
 If you already have an access ID and password for the UBC group health and dental benefits plan, you do not need to register again.
 You can also review the New Members page for further information.